abjil/AI-admin/mcp_server/README.md

 }
 ```

-**Note**: The `host` parameter is included for configuration completeness but FastMCP currently only supports port binding.
-The server will bind to all interfaces (0.0.0.0 equivalent).
+**Note**: The `host` and `port` parameters are included for configuration completeness but FastMCP currently has limited configuration options.
+The server may use default host/port settings regardless of configuration.
+Check the FastMCP documentation for supported parameters.

 ### Security Configuration
 ```json